martendebruijn/web-design-1920/README.md

 - [ ] Only highlight the selected target
 - [ ] Add test results 1 to wiki
 - [ ] Add test results 2 to wiki
+- [ ] Add red border to cards on hover so that they don't dissolve in the orange background of the list (mouse)

+### If I have time

+- [ ] Clean up code

 ## Known Issues